 The following recommendations help you design and build solutions to meet business requirements:

 Define business objectives such as recovery time objective (RTO), recovery point objective (RPO), and maximum tolerable outage (MTO).
 These numbers should inform decisions about the architecture.
-For example, if your business requires a low RTO, you might implement automated failover to a secondary region.
-But if your business can tolerate a higher RTO, you might not need that degree of redundancy.

 Document service level agreements (SLAs) and service level objectives (SLOs), including availability and performance metrics.
 For example, a proposed solution might deliver 99.95% availability.
 Whether that SLO meets the SLA is a business decision.

 Model applications for your business domain.
 Analyze the business requirements, and use these requirements to model the solution.
 Consider using a domain-driven design (DDD) approach to create domain models that reflect your business processes and use cases.

 Define functional and nonfunctional requirements.
 Functional requirements determine whether an application performs its task.
 Nonfunctional requirements determine how well the application performs.
 Make sure you understand nonfunctional requirements like scalability, availability, and latency.
 These requirements influence design decisions and technology choices.

 Decompose workloads.
 Workload in this context means a discrete capability or computing task that can logically be separated from other tasks.
 Different workloads might have different requirements for availability, scalability, data consistency, and disaster recovery.

 Plan for growth.
 A solution might support current needs for number of users, transaction volume, and data storage, but it also needs to handle growth without major architectural changes.
 Also consider that your business model and business requirements might change over time.
 It's hard to evolve a solution for new use cases and scenarios if the application's service model and data models are too rigid.